subquery/documentation/docs/run_publish/references.md

 Once the command is executed, the application would exit upon completion.
 :::

-If the set targetHeight is less than the declared starting height, it would execute the `force-clean` command.
+If the `targetHeight` is less than the declared starting height, it would execute the `force-clean` command.

 ```shell
 subql-node -f /example/subql-project reindex --targetHeight=30